Frequently Asked Questions

 How often are sessions?

-Weekly sessions are the norm, but I have many clients who come every other week.
+Most individuals & couples come for counseling every other week, but some attend weekly.
 Factors which may influence appointment scheduling are the nature of the client’s issue or concern, sense of urgency, motivation, work schedule, and yes their budget.
 I’m flexible about scheduling because I understand there are a number of factors that influence a client’s availability.

 Since you mentioned budget, this is probably a good place to ask how much you charge.

-Not at all.
+Certainly.
 Whether it is counseling or getting your roof repaired I think you should know what comparable rates are in your area.
-You’ll find I’m in the mid-range of cost for professional counselors.
+I believe you’ll find I’m in the mid-range of cost for licensed professional counselors with my credentials and years of experience .
 I think it is very important to view working with any counselor as an investment, not just as expense.
 I think you have to ask yourself what a healed heart or a restored marriage is worth, not just what an hour of counseling is worth.
 To be really frank, you are not paying for a counselor’s time, you are buying results–a changed life, peace of mind, or a transformed marriage.

 What payment options are available?
 Do you take insurance?

-Clients pay at the time of session by check, cash, or credit card.
+Clients pay at the time of session by check, cash, credit card, Venmo, or Health Savings Account (HSA) debit card.
 I’m sorry but I do not take insurance.

 What are your office hours?

-I offer appointments Monday through Thursday with the first session beginning at 7:30 AM and the last session beginning at 4:30 PM.
-(If the need is for sessions later than 4:30 I have a colleague in the office who takes a limited number of evening sessions.)
+I offer appointments Monday through Thursday with the first session beginning at 7:30 AM and the last session beginning at 3:30 PM.

 What if I have other questions?